popolo-project/popolo-spec/specs/person/name-component.md

 <h1 id="standard-reuse">2.
 Standard Reuse</h1>

+**Differences:** In vCard, each component of a name – family name, given name, additional name, honorific prefix and honorific suffix – can include multiple text values.
+Other vocabularies, including FOAF, do not restrict the cardinality of these properties either.
+Some, like OpenSocial, do.
+This data specification requires that each component of a name can include one text value only, which itself may contain multiple names.

+Additional context:

 * The [<abbr title="World Wide Web Consortium">W3C</abbr>](http://www.w3.org/International/questions/qa-personal-names.en) and [<abbr title="Dublin Core Metadata Initiative">DCMI</abbr>](http://dublincore.org/documents/name-representation/) provide guidance on representing people's names.
 * The [<abbr title="Organization for the Advancement of Structured Information Standards">OASIS</abbr>](https://www.oasis-open.org/) [<abbr title="Customer Information Quality">CIQ</abbr> specifications](http://docs.oasis-open.org/ciq/v3.0/prd03/specs/ciq-specs-v3-prd3.html) allow [user-defined name components](http://docs.oasis-open.org/ciq/v3.0/prd03/specs/ciq-specs-v3-prd3.html#_Toc193533217) to satisfy requirements.